porter-dev/porter-archive/docs/deploy/addons/strapi.md

 # Deploy Strapi with Porter
-This is a quick guide on deploying Strapi to a Kubernetes cluster in AWS/GCP/DO using Porter.
+This is a quick guide on how to deploy Strapi to a Kubernetes cluster in AWS/GCP/DO using Porter.
 This guide uses PostgresDB by default - to customize your database settings, modify the files in `/app/config/env/production` in the [example repository](https://github.com/porter-dev/strapi).

 # Quick Deploy
 ## Deploying Strapi